any-docs/css/content/reference/values/string/index.md

 To output new lines, you must escape them with a line feed character such as `\A` or `\00000A`.
 In your code, however, strings can span multiple lines, in which case each new line must be escaped with a `\` as the last character of the line.

-However, to get new lines, you must also set the {{cssxref("white-space")}} property to appropriate value.
+However, to get new lines, you must also set the `white-space` property to appropriate value.

 > [!NOTE]
 > {{glossary("character reference", "Character references")}} (such as `&nbsp;` or `&#8212;`) cannot be used in a CSS `<string>`.